 In an ideal world, you would do each of these days consecutively.
 However, you can just as easily do one every other day and turn it into a 28 day (basically a month!
 Maybe do it in February, just for kicks!) build-up phase instead if for example you have issues with fatigue or don’t have time to devote every day.

 The Full BWF Primer Routine:

-Once you have finished the 14 day build-up period, you will be left with a 3x per week, full body exercise routine, as shown here:
+Once you have finished the 14 day build-up period, you will have learned absolutely everything you need to do the following 3x per week full body exercise routine, shown here:

 These Progression Lists shown above have been borrowed from the next routine in the series, the BWSF routine, but you can still use them to get an idea of where you’re working currently and where you’ll aim in the future.

-On the note of the BWSF routine , it is important to note that the BWF Primer is a finite program, with a set of criteria for “graduation”.
+On the note of the BWSF routine , it is important to note that the BWF Primer is an (optionally) finite program, with a set of criteria for “graduation”, should you so choose.